 Also just as a small point, the show is so dark that some of the incredibly detailed visuals are just washed out entirely.
 I went and tried to brighten some of the original screenshots I captured from the official Crunchyroll stream and you can see how horrific the monsters really are.
 This is a repeated offence where every scene seems to occur at the dead of night in the pitch black forest so the audience can’t even see the work that went into the designs.
 This episode showed the monster’s big reveals, the show doesn’t want to hide their appearance any more so why darken the whole frame diminishing the experience for the viewer?

-A Mystery/Drama/Horror hybrid that doesn’t know which genre to be
+A genre concoction that doesn’t know which it wants to be

 Retracting from the mystery genre is fine and that reason alone isn’t why I stopped watching the show, it’s the fact that they focused more on a Drama/Horror aspect of their narrative.
 This doesn’t work when your audience doesn’t care about the characters or feel any sort of connection with anyone in the cast – which I didn’t.
 Having such a large range of characters does more damage to the drama than anything, in later episodes the show will try to juggle multiple plots with different groups of characters all at once, cramming as much exposition in where it can.
 Needless to say this led to hectic pacing and an incoherent passing of time leaving the average viewer confused and completely lost.
 On multiple occasions I had to re-watch small sequences so I could make sense of what was going on and when in the story it was happening.
 In early episodes, the plot struggled to stay consistent and engaging when the full 20 minutes were dedicated to it, spreading this time-frame across multiple groups made the drama ridiculous and incomprehensible.

 Laughable “plot twists” and illogical results of conflict